ultraq/thymeleaf-layout-dialect/README.md

 all to help improve code reuse.
 If you've ever used SiteMesh or JSF with Facelets, then the concepts of this library will be very familiar to you.

- - Current version: 2.0.0-SNAPSHOT
+ - Current version: 1.3.0-SNAPSHOT
  - Released: ?? ???
 2015

-> This in-development branch is intended for the upcoming Thymeleaf 3.0 which,
-> as of writing, is still under heavy development.
-For now it still works with
-> Thymeleaf 2.1, but could go to 3.0 at any time while the dialect API
-> stabilizes.

 Installation
 ------------

-Minimum of Java 6 and Thymeleaf <strike>3.0</strike> (not just yet) 2.1 required.
+Minimum of Java 6 and Thymeleaf 2.1 required.

 ### Standalone distribution
 Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-layout-dialect/releases),